WebBlocks/WebBlocks/README.md

 All commands (except `help`) accept several global options:

-* `--base-path` defines an explicit directory where `bower.json` resides (and where `bower_components` and `.blocks` will be created).
+* `--base-path` defines an explicit directory where `bower.json` resides (and where `bower_components`, `.blocks` and `build` will be created).
 If this is not specified, WebBlocks will attempt to use the current working directory, or if there's no `bower.json` file in there, it will traverse into parent directories searching for one, exiting with a failure if neither the current working directory nor any parent contains a `bower.json` file.
 * `--blockfile-path` defines an explicit Blockfile location relative to the current working directory.
 If this is not specified, then `Blockfile.rb` is assumed to reside in the `--base-path`.
 * `--include` defines one or more blocks to include that aren't included by the blockfile itself.
 Route segments should be space-delimited, and includes should be comma-delimited: `--include efx driver tabs, efx driver toggle`.
 If spaces or special characters are used, then the values must be enclosed in quotes or escaped.
 * `--reload-bower` to discard the components in `bower_components` and fetch a fresh copy.
 This option should be used whenever dependencies are modified in `bower.json`.